shirha/Journey/shuffle.md

 | --- | --- | --- | --- | --- | ----- | --- | --- | --- | --- | --- |
 | AC  | AD  | AH  | AS  | 2C  | · · · | QS  | KC  | KD  | kH  | KS  |

 The Freecell Solver stores the randomly sorted deck into a Tableau and transforms the cards to code points 65 thru 125.
-The bits for suit and rank are swaped and bit 1 is set to 1 placing the deck in the displayable range of the ascii code points.
+The bits for suit and rank are swapped and bit 1 is set to 1 placing the deck in the displayable range of the ascii code points.
 String keys for the Position hash are created with these bytes.
 Finally, the Clubs and Diamonds are swapped making the test

 ```javascript
 function oppositeColors (src, dst) {